topranks/evpnlab/README.md

 renamed '/tmp/new_hosts' -> '/etc/hosts'
 ```

-The vQFX images take a few minutes to boot up.
+The vQFX VMs take a few minutes to boot and initialize.
 It's best to wait for maybe 5 minutes before proceeding.
-To ensure things are ready SSH into one of the vQFX nodes, and check that you can see the "xe-" interfaces (indicating PFE is connected).
+To check if a vQFX is ready you can SSH into it, and check that you can see the "xe-" interfaces (this indicates PFE is connected).
 Default pass for the vQFX root user is "Juniper".
 ```
 cathal@officepc:~/evpnlab$ ssh root@leaf1
 (root@leaf1) Password: